NoPretzel/Adenocarcinoma-Nuclei/README.md

 # Adenocarcinoma-Nuclei
-Nuclei Detection on Adencarcinoma Cancer Histologies
+Nuclei Detection on Adenocarcinoma Cancer Histologies

 >Detection and classification of cell nuclei in histopathology images of cancerous tissue stained with the standard hematoxylin and eosin stain is a challenging task due to cellular heterogeneity.
 [1]